 However, with a Kansas City U-Haul truck accident lawyer by your side, you won’t be alone.
 At Foster Wallace, we understand how to handle crashes of this nature, and we’re committed to advocating for your rights as a collision victim.

-With over 45 years of experience representing people as their Kansas City truck accident lawyer, we’re here to help.
+With over 45 years of experience representing people as their commercial truck wreck lawyer, we’re here to help.
 Your Injury.
 Our Fight.

 U-Haul accidents occur for a variety of reasons, many of which stem from driver inexperience and the challenges of handling a larger vehicle.
 Here are examples of common causes of U-Haul truck accidents:

-When you reach out to legal counsel, your Kansas City personal injury lawyer will look into the details of your case and investigate the cause of the collision that left you injured.
+When you reach out to legal counsel, your Kansas City lawyer will look into the details of your U-Haul truck wreck case and investigate the cause of the collision that left you injured.

 Your U-Haul truck accident attorney in Kansas City will determine liability in your case.
 Liability will depend on several factors, including the cause of the accident, the condition of the truck, and the parties involved.